tendai22/dpans94_ja/app.md

 13. VARIABLE LAMPS
 14. : TOGGLE ( n -- ) LAMPS @ XOR DUP LAMPS !
 LIGHT ;
 15.
-Figure C.1 – Forth source block containing words that control a set of LEDs.
+Figure C.1 - Forth source block containing words that control a set of LEDs.
 Lines 4 - 7 contain a simple diagnostic of the sort one might type in from the terminal to confirm that  everything is working.
-The variable DELAY contains a delay time in milliseconds – execution of the word  DELAY returns the address of this variable.
-Two values of DELAY are set by the definitions SLOW and  FAST, using the Forth operator ! (pronounced “store”) which takes a value and an address, and stores the  value in the address.
+The variable DELAY contains a delay time in milliseconds - execution of the word  DELAY returns the address of this variable.
+Two values of DELAY are set by the definitions SLOW and  FAST, using the Forth operator ! (pronounced "store") which takes a value and an address, and stores the  value in the address.
 The definition COUNTS runs a loop from 0 through 255 (Forth loops of this type are  exclusive at the upper end of the range), sending each value to the lights and then waiting for the period  specified by DELAY.
-The word @ (pronounced “fetch”) fetches a value from an address, in this case the  address supplied by DELAY.
+The word @ (pronounced "fetch") fetches a value from an address, in this case the  address supplied by DELAY.
 This value is passed to MS, which waits the specified number of milliseconds.
 The result of executing COUNTS is that the lights will count from 0 to 255 at the desired rate.
 To run this,  one would type:  SLOW COUNTS or FAST COUNTS  at the terminal.
 Line 9 provides the capability of naming individual lamps.
 In this application they are being used as  indicator lights.
 The word LAMP is a defining word which takes as an argument a mask which represents a  particular lamp, and compiles it as a named entity.
 Lines 10 and 11 contain five uses of LAMP to name  particular indicators.
 When one of these words such as POWER is executed, the mask is returned on the  stack.
 In fact, the behavior of defining a value such that when the word is invoked the value is returned, is  identical to the behavior of a Forth CONSTANT.
 We created a new defining word here, however, to  illustrate how this would be done.
 Finally, on lines 13 and 14, we have the words that will control the light panel.
 LAMPS is a variable that  contains the current state of the lamps.
 The word TOGGLE takes a mask (which might be supplied by one of  the LAMP words) and changes the state of that particular lamp, saving the result in LAMPS.
 In the remainder of the application, the lamp names and TOGGLE are probably the only words that will be  executed directly.
 The usage there will be, for example:  POWER TOGGLE or SAMPLING TOGGLE  as appropriate, whenever the system indicators need to be changed.
 The time to compile this block of code on that system was about half a second, including the time to fetch it  from disk.
 So it is quite practical (and normal practice) for a programmer to simply type in a definition and  try it immediately.
 In addition, one always has the capability of communicating with external devices directly.
 The first thing  one would do when told about the lamps would be to type:  HEX FF 40 OUTPUT  and see if all the lamps come on.
-If not, the presumption is that something is amiss with the hardware, since  this phrase directly transmits the “all ones” mask to the device.
+If not, the presumption is that something is amiss with the hardware, since  this phrase directly transmits the "all ones" mask to the device.
 This type of direct interaction is useful in  applications involving custom hardware, as it reduces hardware debugging time.

 ## C.6 Multiprogrammed systems

 Multiprogrammed Forth systems have existed since about 1970.
-The earliest public Forth systems  propagated the “hooks” for this capability despite the fact that many did not use them.
+The earliest public Forth systems  propagated the "hooks" for this capability despite the fact that many did not use them.
 Nevertheless the  underlying assumptions have been common knowledge in the community, and there exists considerable  common ground among these multiprogrammed systems.
 These systems are not just language processors,  but contain operating system characteristics as well.
-Many of these integrated systems run entirely standalone, performing all necessary operating system functions.
+Many of these integrated systems run entirely stand-alone, performing all necessary operating system functions.
 Some Forth systems are very fast, and can support both multi-tasking and multi-user operation even on  computers whose hardware is usually thought incapable of such advanced operation.
 For example, one  producer of telephone switchboards is running over 50 tasks on a Z80.
 There are several multiprogrammed  products for PC’s, some of which even support multiple users.
 Even on computers that are commonly used  in multi-user operations, the number of users that can be supported may be much larger than expected.
 One  large data-base application running on a single 68000 has over 100 terminals updating and querying its  data-base, with no significant degradation.
 Multi-user systems may also support multiple programmers, each of which has a private dictionary, stacks,  and a set of variables controlling that task.
 The private dictionary is linked to a shared, re-entrant dictionary  containing all the standard Forth functions.
 The private dictionary can be used to develop application code  which may later be integrated into the shared dictionary.
 It may also be used to perform functions requiring  text interpretation, including compilation and execution of source code.

 ## C.7 Design and management considerations

 Just as the choice of building materials has a strong effect on the design and construction of a building, the  choice of language and operating system will affect both application design and project management  decisions.
-“successive prototyping” wherein high-level Forth is used as an executable design tool, with “stubs” Conventionally, software projects progress through four stages: analysis, design, coding, and testing.
+"successive prototyping" wherein high-level Forth is used as an executable design tool, with "stubs" Conventionally, software projects progress through four stages: analysis, design, coding, and testing.
 A  Forth project necessarily incorporates these activities as well.
 Forth is optimized for a project-management  methodology featuring small teams of skilled professionals.
 Forth encourages an iterative process of  replacing lower-level routines as necessary (e.g., for hardware that isn’t built yet).
 In many cases successive prototyping can produce a sounder, more useful product.
 As the project  progresses, implementors learn things that could lead to a better design.
 Wiser decisions can be made if  true relative costs are known, and often this isn’t possible until prototype code can be written and tried.
 Using Forth can shorten the time required for software development, and reduce the level of effort required  for maintenance and modifications during the life of the product as well.